-For #NationalCappuccinoDay, we thought, what a perfect excuse to celebrate the UK’s finest tearooms!
-And a celebration it is.
-Pastel-coloured bunting and china tea-sets galore, the UK is no stranger to quaint tearooms, overflowing with that classic sense of Englishness, turning your average coffee-break into a wonderful, instagrammable experience to remember.
-So read on for our break down of the Best Tearooms in the UK for #NationalCappuccinoDay!
+Pastel-coloured bunting and china tea-sets galore; the UK is no stranger to quaint tearooms.
+Expect gorgeous places overflowing with that classic sense of Englishness, turning your average cup of tea into a wonderful experience to remember.
+Read on for our break down of the best tearooms in the UK!

 The Old Stables Vintage Tea Shop

 For a true hidden gem, you’re going to have to make a sharp turn off the high street and head down an unsuspecting cul-de-sac to find The Old Stables Vintage Tea Shop in Chorley.
 With fun-loving staff and some distinctly vintage vibes, this cafe features gorgeous china teacups, adorable cupcakes and fab milkshakes, as well as hand-crafted decorations at every turn.

 Lucy, whoever and wherever you are, you sure know how to put together a great tearoom!
 This Cotswolds treasure is much loved by customers and locals alike, partly due to its wonderfully middle English exterior, complete with a Union Jack flag.
 Here you can enjoy big fluffy scones and a warm coffee, all before a day sight-seeing around Stow-on-the-Wold!

 Offering a delightful end to a day’s walk up to Chanctonbury Ring, the Steyning Tea Rooms are an oasis of rhubarb scones, coffee and heartily filled sandwiches.
 Fairly priced for the area and always service with a smile, you can upgrade the size of your afternoon tea as well as enjoying your drink in a fine china-cup.
 Perfect for rustic vibes in a wonderful walkers’ paradise.